 Get a rough idea of the style and look that you want to implement into your project.
 Then, head to our showroom or book a consultation to find out how much it will cost.
 At MyHome, we offer a no-obligation, no-hassle design consultation and estimate to help you assess the current condition of your space and understand what it will take to transform it into your new kitchen.

 Tip #3: Visit a Kitchen Showroom

 As you walk through a kitchen showroom, take the opportunity to physically feel the materials and consider the type of lifestyle elements you need for your new kitchen.
 It’s also a great time to consider if the materials will be easy to clean and as durable as you need them to be.
-For example, some floor and countertop materials require more upkeep than others.
+For example, some floor and counter top materials require more upkeep than others.
 If you’re a busy family with youngsters, you may want a more durable and easier to maintain material.

 Another benefit to visiting a showroom is meeting with a knowledgeable designer.
-They have valuable insight into the current trends and new technologies in kitchen design.
+They have valuable insight into the current trends and new technologies in kitchen remodeling.
 Plus, they can let you know of special discounts on products or other money saving tips to reduce renovation costs.

 Tip #4: Be a Confident Decision Maker